innesbre/innesbre.github.io/test.md

 permalink: /test
 ---

-# Summary
+# Competencies
-Biochemist-turned-bioinformatician focused on systems biology from transcriptomics.
-Expert in cell-cell interaction inference from single-cell transcriptomes, and more generally the interpretation of scRNAseq data.
-Very comfortable helping biologists unlock meaningful conclusions in their high-dimensional experimental data.
-Demonstrated ability to learn new analysis techniques and data modalities.
+- Biochemist-turned-bioinformatician focused on systems biology from transcriptomics.
+- Expert in cell-cell interaction inference from single-cell transcriptomes, and more generally the interpretation of scRNAseq data.
+- Very comfortable helping biologists unlock meaningful conclusions in their high-dimensional experimental data.
+- Demonstrated ability to learn new analysis techniques and data modalities.
+- Expert in R statistical programming and data visualization, comfortable building workflows in python and bash.

 # Education